Azuremoon13/DD-Passive-Json-Builder/README.md

 # DD Passive JSON Builder

-This project is a JSON builder for DD Passive using `customtkinter` for the UI.
+This project is a JSON builder for [DinoDepot](https://www.curseforge.com/ark-survival-ascended/mods/dino-depot) Passive Production using `customtkinter` for the UI.
 Follow the steps below to download, install dependencies, and run the application, cause who trusts some random exe off the internet..

 ## Prerequisites